This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

-Here is an area where ETFs in general and Vanguard specifically really shine.
+Here is an area where ETFs in general.
+And Vanguard specifically really shines.
 That is the area of low costs.

 VIG’s expense ratio is a super small .06%.
 In other words, if you have a balance of $100 in VIG for the year, Vanguard will charge you only 6 cents.

 Vanguard ETF’s have low expense ratios.
-Combine that with zero commissions and you have an excellent way to keep investment costs to a minimum.
+Combine that with zero commission brokers and you have an excellent way to keep investment costs to a minimum.

 Minimum Investment Requirements

 An investor has to buy at least 1 share in an ETF to get started investing.
 This means you can get started for less than $150.
-And add to that investment anytime for less than $150.
+And add to that investment anytime for about that same amount too.

 VIG vs. VYM vs. DGRO

 There are other options for dividends in the ETF universe.

 Vanguard has another dividend growth fund called the Vanguard High Dividend Yield ETF (NYSE: VYM).
 It favors dividend stocks with higher yields, but lower dividend growth than VIG.

 iShares, by Blackrock, offers the iShares Core Dividend Growth ETF (NYSE: DGRO).
-In my opinion, it closely resembles VIG with lower dividend yield and higher potential dividend growth.
+In my opinion, it closely resembles VIG with a lower dividend yield and higher potential dividend growth.

-But let me be honest, ETFs like VYM, VIG, and DGRO are lost cost, passively managed products.
+But let me be honest, ETFs like VYM, VIG, and DGRO are lost cost, passively managed investment products.
 They are very similar to each other.
-ETFs in this area are essentially commodity-type products.
+ETFs in this area have become commodity-type products.

 Dividend ETFs vs Individual stocks

 The main advantage of dividend ETFs versus individual stocks is the instant diversification from ETFs an investor can have with a single purchase.
 Also, there is no need to spend time researching and selecting individual dividend stocks to invest in.